Coronavirus disease (COVID-19)

 The current situation in China

-With the number of new infections slowing down in China compared to the initial outbreak, the movement of Chinese crew and the movement of local surveyors within China has become much easier.
-However, authorities are quite hesitant to allow foreign crew into China and same is an attempt to curb the numbers of new Coronavirus infections.
-As per our understanding it is nearly impossible to arrange embarking and disembarking of non-Chinese seafarers.
-The Club would accordingly recommend against a planned crew change of non-Chinese crew in Chinese ports.
+Chinese authorities are quite hesitant to allow foreign crew into China in order to keep the numbers of new coronavirus infections from rising.
+As per our understanding it is nearly impossible to arrange for embarking and disembarking of non-Chinese seafarers.
+The Club would therefore recommend against a planned crew change of non-Chinese crew in Chinese ports.
+However, crew change of Chinese nationals is possible.